The Test Drive

 I see an awful lot of both in my daily inspections because front to rear fender benders are by far the most common type of accident.

 Now remove the interior carpet in your trunk and see what’s underneath.
 Is the around the spare tire brown or discolored?
 Is water collecting down there?
 Go out again and come back.
 This is something you can easily figure out even if you’re not an expert.

-Make sure the gaps between the hood and the panels on each side are equally spaced.
+Make sure the gaps between the hood and the panels on either side are equally spaced.
 If not, chances are your car had an accident.

 Accidents are usually not the end of the world.
 But sometimes a substandard repair can be a big safety issue so watch for large uneven gaps between both sides.

-Now pop the hood check the levels and what I call, “The Green and Brown” – coolant and motor oil.
+Now pop the hood check the levels and what I call, “The Green and Brown” – your coolant and motor oil.
 The oil dipstick should be within the crosshairs between ADD and FULL.
 The one you see above is below those crosshairs which means it’s low on oil due to either oil leaks or the engine burning the oil.

-If the oil is jet black or looks like a brown milkshake, you may be looking at ungodly engine repairs.
+If the oil is jet black (sludge) or looks like a brown milkshake (head gasket), you may be looking at ungodly engine repairs.

 The coolant level should also be at or near the full mark.
 Most coolants are green while others may be orange or red.
 What you want to see is that the coolant is clear with no dark contaminants inside the reservoir.

 Open up the coolant reservoir cap and see if there are any solid or gel like substances inside.
 An empty reservoir is a quick red flag.
 But one thing you also want to watch out for is if the coolant has been overfilled.
 This could be a sign that the owner is trying to hide some coolant leaks or head gasket issues.